-In the period of September 06 - September 08, 2005, TÜV SÜD performed interviews with project stakeholders to confirm selected information and to resolve issues identified in the document review.
+In November 2005 TÜV SÜD performed interviews with project stakeholders to confirm selected information and to resolve issues identified in the document review.
 Representatives of the farms and AgCert Do Brasil Solucuoes Ambientas Ltda were interviewed.
-The main topics of the interviews are summarised in Table 1.
+The main topics of the interviews are summarized in Table 1.